Licensing

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.

-If you need to change any data of the license, contact the sales department to get an updated version.
+If you need to change any data in the license, contact our sales department for an updated version.

-This error indicates that no license data was found at all.
-Make sure that the file with the license data is actually served at the intended URL, and that there is no CORS problem.
+This error indicates that no license data was found.
+Make sure that the file with the license data is actually served at the intended URL and that there is no CORS problem.
 If in doubt, consider including the license data in one of the existing source code files.

 If you have already updated the license and still get an error message, make sure it is not caused by a caching issue with your server or development environment.